shihabmuhtasim/RentCar-A-car-rental-website-in-Laravel/README.md

 ### CSE470: Sec 012 - Group 02

 ## Overview
 Rent Koro is a car rental website catering to different user roles: admin, vendor, general, and guest.
 Our platform facilitates the renting and listing of cars, providing a seamless rental experience.
+We used Scrum methodology following Agile philosophy for this project.

 ### Team Members:
 - Shihab Muhtasim (21301610)